MPDS4: History

 In 1993, the next generation of MEDUSA and MPDS was released.
 What would have been version 13 was released as MEDUSA NG and MPDS NG.
 They signified the shift from tablet-driven menus to a graphical user interface, although tablets could still be used on that release.

-In 1994 Computervision closed its R&D facility in Cambridge, moving to Boston, Massachusetts.
-As a result, five former Computervision staff members and MEDUSA experts formed the company Quintic Ltd in Cambridge, which continued to provide MEDUSA and MPDS development and consultancy services to Computervision and the MEDUSA customer base.
+In 1994 ComputerVision closed its R&D facility in Cambridge, moving to Boston, Massachusetts.
+As a result, five former ComputerVision staff members and MEDUSA experts formed the company Quintic Ltd in Cambridge, which continued to provide MEDUSA and MPDS development and consultancy services to ComputerVision and the MEDUSA customer base.
 Work included the porting of MEDUSA NG to Microsoft Windows.

 Note: The above doesn't quite work.
 According to Companies House, Quintic Ltd was not actually formed until 27th February 2013, 19 years after the Cambridge R&D facility closed.

-In 1998 the American CAD company Parametric Technology Corporation (PTC) acquired Computervision.
-The development partnership between Quintic and Computervision transferred to PTC.
+In 1998 the American CAD company Parametric Technology Corporation (PTC) acquired ComputerVision.
+The development partnership between Quintic and ComputerVision transferred to PTC.

-One of the largest MEDUSA user bases was in the heavily manufacturing-driven economy of Germany.
+The largest MEDUSA user base was in the heavily, manufacturing-driven, economy of Germany.
 CAD Schroer, a company founded in 1986 by Michael Schroer as a provider of CAD-based engineering services, became a MEDUSA vendor in 1988, having used the software extensively on client projects.
-The company, which also provided add-on modules and customisations, had established a development relationship first with Computervision, then with PTC.
+The company, which also provided add-on modules and customizations, had established a development relationship first with ComputerVision, then with PTC.

 In 2001, CAD Schroer acquired all rights to MEDUSA and MPDS from PTC.
 The development partnership between Quintic and CAD Schroer strengthened, as the two companies worked to create a Fourth Generation release of MEDUSA and MPDS.
 This included a complete overhaul of the functionality; the development of a graphical user interface (GUI) based on the Qt (framework) technology, the development of data exchange mechanisms and interfaces with third party systems, and the porting to the Linux open-source operating system.

 In 2005, CAD Schroer acquired its development partner Quintic Ltd, gaining CAD development expertise that dates back to the days of CIS and Prime.
-CAD Schroer UK remains a software development centre in Cambridge, whose staff continue to develop and support MEDUSA4 and MPDS4 in partnership with CAD development experts at CAD Schroer GmbH in Moers, Germany.
+CAD Schroer UK remains a software development center in Cambridge, whose staff continue to develop and support MEDUSA4 and MPDS4 in partnership with CAD development experts at CAD Schroer GmbH in Moers, Germany.

 In 2006, CAD Schroer released the Fourth Generation of the MPDS plant design system, MPDS4.
 Since then the company has continued to develop and extend the functionality of the product suite, including the development of a factory layout module for designing 3D factories based on 2D drawings.